onomyprotocol/ochain/docs/delegators/delegator-guide-cli.md

 ## Setting Up `ochaind`

 ::: tip
-**Before setting up `ochaind`, make sure you have set up a way to [access the Cosmos Hub network](#accessing-the-cosmos-hub-network)**
+**Before setting up `ochaind`, make sure you have set up a way to [access the Onomy network](#accessing-the-cosmos-hub-network)**
 :::

 ::: warning
 **Please check that you are always using the latest stable release of `ochaind`**
 :::

-`ochaind` is the tool that enables you to interact with the node that runs on the Cosmos Hub network, whether you run it yourself or not.
+`ochaind` is the tool that enables you to interact with the node that runs on the Onomy network, whether you run it yourself or not.
 Let us set it up properly.

 In order to set up `ochaind`, use the following command: